 By definition, dramatically changing or reengineering a process requires looking at the entire process from end-to-end, and not focusing only on parts of a process that reside within a functional area or within a department.
-The challenge often comes from the difficulty with getting a significantly high enough level of sponsorship and funding to support the creation of a change project that crosses multiple functional areas.
+The challenge often comes from the difficulty of getting a significantly high enough level of sponsorship and funding to support the creation of a change project that crosses multiple functional areas.
 This is particularly true with the Purchase to Pay process, where often the drivers for the change, and the supporting project resources, are from the Finance or Accounting parts of the process, without overall ownership from a global Purchase to Pay process owner.

 Even though sponsorship issues and crossing functional boundaries can be an issue for all companies, having a Global Business Services orientation as a starting point can be a big enabler, even for companies who don’t include all sourcing activities as a part of GBS.
-For many, significant opportunities exist to drive improvements based on a clear understanding of Purchase to Pay as an end-to-end process, with direct improvements to many of the processes and sub-processes that are within scope of your GBS organization.
+For many, significant opportunities exist to drive improvements based on a clear understanding of Purchase to Pay as an end-to-end process, with direct improvements to many of the processes and sub-processes that are within the scope of your GBS organization.

 A recent Peeriosity PeercastTM featured a large global company with over $20B in annual revenue discussing their experience with driving improvement across the end-to-end Purchase to Pay process.
 A first step was to create a clear definition of work activities, starting with 14 different processes ranging from processes for Sourcing and Contracting, Requisition and Procurement, Receiving, Payment, and Process Management, with each of the 14 processes further defined at a sub-process level.
 Next, all processes and sub-processes that touched Global Business Services in some way were targeted for process analysis and improvement, working in close coordination between all process owners.